Table of Contents

 Of course, this dish is not just for apéros.
 Slice up the loaves and serve at a buffet, picnic or even a lunchbox treat.
 The kids can help make this too!

-Thyme is used a lot in French cuisine but I tend to steer away from dried thyme as it tends to be quite woody.
+- Thyme is used a lot in French cuisine, but I tend to steer away from dried thyme as it often tends to be quite woody.
 I prefer to use fresh thyme and strip the leaves off the stem and then chop them.
+If you just have dried herbs then basil or oregano are perfect.
+Use 1 teaspoon of dried herbs in place of 1 tabslesoon of fresh herbs.

 This recipe is extremely easy to make and best of all there is no kneading or proving.

-Start by frying the lardons or bacon in a pan over a medium heat for about 5 minutes until browned.
-I find that there is no need to add any oil to the pan.
-In fact, I normally line a sieve with kitchen paper and drain the lardons of any excess fat.
-Tip the lardons onto a chopping board and chop them into smaller pieces.
+Start by frying the lardons or bacon in a pan over a medium heat without any added oil for about 5 minutes until browned.
+Tip the lardons onto kitchen paper to drain any excess fat for a few minutes then chop them into smaller pieces.
 It's easier to do this when the lardons are cooked and, if you leave the pieces too large it makes it difficult to cut the loaf.

 Grate the Parmesan, slice the olives into rings and chop the tomatoes into small pieces.
 Finely slice the spring onions.

-In a large bowl add the flour.
+Add the flour to a large bowl.
 Make a well in the centre and add the eggs.
 Beat together and pour in the melted butter and milk.
 Mix well.

 Stir in the onions, tomatoes, olives, lardons, cheese and thyme.
 Pour the mixture into the loaf tins.

-Bake in the oven for 20-25 minutes.
+Bake in the oven at 180C/350F/160FAN/Gas4 for 20-25 minutes.
 It will look like all the liquid is coming to the surface but all of the liquid will be absorbed.

 Let them cool in the tins for a few minutes then turn out onto a rack to cool.